PlayStation (console): Game library

 The PlayStation featured a diverse game library which grew to appeal to all types of players.
 Critically acclaimed PlayStation games included Final Fantasy VII (1997), Crash Bandicoot (1996), Spyro the Dragon (1998), Metal Gear Solid (1998), all of which became established franchises.
 Final Fantasy VII is credited with allowing role-playing games to gain mass-market appeal outside Japan, and is considered one of the most influential and greatest video games ever made.
 The PlayStation's bestselling game is Gran Turismo (1997), which sold 10.85 million units.
 After the PlayStation's discontinuation in 2006, the cumulative software shipment was 962 million units.
-Sony assisted with game reprints as late as 2008 With Metal Gear Solid: The Essential Collection On March 18, 2008, This Being The last one with PS1 discs officially Release And licensed by Sony.
+The last original PlayStation game in North America was FIFA Football 2005, released in October 2004; the last game in Europe was Moorhuhn X, released in July 2005; (including re-releases) in Japan, the last were Super Pang Collection, Rockman, and Rockman 2: Dr. Wily no Nazo, released in March 2007 by the Capcom Game Books line; and in North America, the last was Persona 2: Eternal Punishment, in November 2008, The last to use the console's classic black disc media.
+Later releases containing PlayStation games were compilation sets intended for newer systems via backward compatibility and collectors, and featured standard silver discs instead.

 Following its 1994 launch in Japan, early games included Ridge Racer, Crime Crackers, King's Field, Motor Toon Grand Prix, Toh Shin Den (i.e. Battle Arena Toshinden), and Kileak: The Blood.
 The first two games available at its later North American launch were Jumping Flash!
 (1995) and Ridge Racer, with Jumping Flash! heralded as an ancestor for 3D graphics in console gaming.
 Wipeout, Air Combat, Twisted Metal, Warhawk and Destruction Derby were among the popular first-year games, and the first to be reissued as part of Sony's Greatest Hits or Platinum range.